-EXCEPTION: If a student applies to change curriculum programs after two terms with a GPA below 2.0, the probation may be extended for one term.
+Exception: If a student applies to change curriculum programs after two terms with a GPA below 2.0, the probation may be extended for one term.
 During this probation extension term, the student will be required to enroll in and successfully complete ACA 090.

 This extension of probation must be approved by the department chairperson of the new curriculum and by the vice president of Student Affairs.
 Failure to obtain at least a 2.0 GPA during the subsequent term will result in academic suspension for one term.

-A Special Notice to Financial Aid Recipients and Eligible Veterans or Their Dependents

-Financial Aid Recipients must maintain a grade point average (GPA) of 2.0 each semester and complete 67% of all courses enrolled each semester to remain eligible for Financial Aid.
-Students whose GPA falls below 2.0 or fail to complete 67% of their courses for any given term will be placed on "Financial Aid Warning" for the following term in which they are enrolled.
-If a student's GPA is less than 2.0 for the "Warning" term, then financial aid benefits will be terminated.
-Termination will continue and remain in effect until such time as the student demonstrates satisfactory academic progress.
-A grade of "W" will count as a grade of "F" in the computation of the student's grade point average.
+A Special Notice to Financial Aid Recipients and Eligible Veterans or Their Dependents grade point average (GPA) of 2.0 each semester and complete 67% of all courses enrolled each semester.
+Students whose GPA falls below 2.0 for any given term will be placed on Financial Aid probation for the following term in which they are enrolled.
+If a student's GPA is less than 2.0 for the probationary term, veteran and eligible dependent benefits will be terminated.